 Cactus spines are not poisonous, but a few cactus species contain toxins that can cause skin irritation and other symptoms.
 Larger cactus spines can hurt a lot too, especially if they become imbedded in the skin and can cause infection.
 So, if you or your pet gets pricked by a cactus, be sure to remove the spine and follow proper first aid measures.

 Although most cacti are not toxic, their spines can be painful and even cause breathing issues or intestinal distress if ingested.
 For this reason, if you think your pet ate your cactus, call your vet.

 Compared to many houseplants, cacti are relatively safe for homes with cats and dogs.
 Some of the best choices for pet-friendly homes are cacti with no spines, such as the spineless varieties of dragon fruit.

 If your pet gets stuck with a cactus spine, you’ll want to remove the spine if you can.
 Usually tweezers will do the trick and then follow-up treatment with a pet-safe, topical antibiotic.
 If you’re having difficulty removing the spine yourself, or the spine is in a very delicate area, give your vet a call.

 Any cacti can be placed in a hanging basket, but cacti with long and trailing growth habits tend to look best.
 For hanging planters, try out the fishbone cactus or dragon fruit cactus which are sure to create a striking display.

-Cacti are fun plants to keep and, thanks to their non-toxic nature, they are some of the safer houseplants for homes with pets.
-Protected by sharp spines, cacti are naturally repulsive to most pets and they make perfect plants for beginning gardeners, frequent travelers or anyone who is simply looking to expand their plant collection.
+Cacti are fun plants to keep, and since most cacti are non-toxic, they are some of the safer houseplants for homes with pets.
+Protected by sharp spines, cacti are naturally repulsive to most pets, and they make perfect plants for beginning gardeners, frequent travelers, or anyone who is simply looking to expand their plant collection.